 Median salaries are current as of July 9, 2020 and are based on estimates from the Bureau of Labor Statistics unless indicated as being from (1) PayScale.
 All salaries are rounded to the nearest thousand.

 5 of the Top-Paying Online Associate Degrees

-You don't have to spend umpteen years studying in order to qualify for a well-paying job.
+You don't have to spend umpteen years studying to qualify for a well-paying job.
 Typically, it takes two years to get an associate degree online, but some accelerated programs can be completed in even less time.
 With that in mind, check out these five online degree programs at the associate level that can lead to a stellar salary: